Lads of Liberty: Matt Weisgerber, Associate Director of Physical Design at ESI Design

 What was your role on the project?
 What did that mean for you day-to-day?

 MW: I was responsible for designing the visitor flow through the museum, the look and feel of each exhibit’s material qualities, and the layout of the exhibit hardscape.
-Where others create content, or design audio and visual systems, I design the setting of the exhibits in the architectural context for what is in view at each turn of the visitor’s path, from all angles.
+Where others create content, or design audio and visual systems, I design the setting of the exhibits in the spatial context for what is in view at each turn of the visitor’s path, from all angles.
 I work to decide what the forms are, and what materials are used to construct them.

 The most challenging aspect of this project was considering the massive volume of people that will visit the museum – over 4.3 million each year.
 There are far more visitors who come to the island than can fit in the Statue and the new Museum combined, but visitation to the island remains immensely popular.
 At best, I hope everyone who visits leaves with some new information and new or renewed sense of what Liberty means for everyone.

 I did not expect to be as proud and grateful as I am to have been a part of this project.
 I most enjoyed the opening when the concept becomes a full reality with all of the colors, textures, smiles and attention given by the visitors.

 You just opened a new museum for the Statue of Liberty — how does that feel?
 What does that mean to you?

 MW: The Museum means many things to me — a concept, a challenge, a place, an opportunity, work, money, pride, and collaboration, to name a few.

 Why is having a museum dedicated to the Statue of Liberty important?